BANGAUTOGLASS

 Windshield replacement on a commercial-grade truck like the F-450 can involve more than just the glass cost — the ADAS calibration step adds to the overall service, and the type of glass required (acoustic, HUD, sensor-equipped) affects pricing as well.
 Several factors influence what a replacement ultimately costs: the model year, your specific trim and technology package, whether calibration is required and what type, which sensor and display features are present, and whether you're filing through insurance or paying out of pocket.

 If you have comprehensive coverage, your policy may cover the full replacement and calibration.
 If you haven't started a claim yet, Bang AutoGlass can assist you with the claim process — walking you through what's typically needed and helping ensure the calibration requirement is properly documented.
-We don't file claims on your behalf, but we can make the process less confusing if you're navigating it for the first time.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 The Right Questions Lead to the Right Service